World Languages & Literatures

 - Government documents, newspapers, textbooks, juvenile literature, films, video recordings, dissertations, and theses.

 The Geddes Language Center contains instructional materials for language learning, as well as foreign-language films and videos.

 Krasker Film/Video Services provides instructional media support to University classes.
-Their catalog lists films by title or by director, and faculty may reserve any of more than 18,500 film and video titles from the Krasker collection for classroom use.
+Faculty may reserve any of more than 18,500 film and video titles from the Krasker collection for classroom use.
 Krasker also has an onsite previewing room at Mugar Memorial Library, basement level, 771 Commonwealth Avenue, equipped to screen all formats in the Krasker collection, including 16mm, VHS, Laser Disc, DVD, and Blu-ray.